rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     * Random performances on each type of criteria  are drawn, either from an ordinal scale [0;10], or from a cardinal scale [0.0;100.0], following a parametric triangular law of mode: 30\% performance for cheap, 50% for neutral, and 70% performance for expensive decision actions, with constant probability repartition 0.5 on each side of the respective mode.
     * Cost criteria use mostly cardinal scales (3/4), whereas benefit criteria use mostly ordinal scales (2/3).
     * The sum of weights of the cost criteria by default equals the sum weights of the benefit criteria: weighDistribution = 'equiobjectives'.
-    * On cardinal criteria, both of cost or of benefit type, we observe following constant preference discrimination quantiles: 5\% indifferent situations, 90\% strict preference situations, and 5\% veto situation.
+    * On cardinal criteria, both of cost or of benefit type, we observe following constant preference discrimination quantiles: 5\% indifferent situations, 90\% strict preference situations, and 5\% considerable performance differences.

 *Parameters*:
     * If *numberOfActions* == None, a uniform random number between 10 and 31 of cheap, neutral or advantageous actions (equal 1/3 probability each type) actions is instantiated